MalTechh/VolunteersRUs/README.md

 1. Clone the repo

-2. Download MySQL then make then run this command:
+2. Download MySQL then then run this command once you are logged in:
 CREATE DATABASE vrus;

-3. In the Database run the MySQL code in between the MySQL tables dashes
+3. In the server folder go to the .env file provided and change what is neccessary and include your password for MySQL

+4. In the root directory run npm i then npm start

+The tables should be created by the application start.
+The tables are shown below.

 MySQL tables
 ------------------------------------------------------------------------------
 CREATE TABLE UserCredentials (